Analysis - America to Europe: Stronger banking union would help boost growth

-BERLIN The United States has a message for the countries of Europe: If you want to help your ailing economies, consider pledging to stand behind one other's troubled banks.
+BERLIN The United States has a message for Europe: If you want to help your ailing economy, consider pledging taxpayer money from across the euro zone to help troubled banks.

-Washington dispatched Treasury Secretary Jack Lew this week to Paris, Berlin and Lisbon in part to convey concerns about the euro zone's need to revitalise banks crippled by a debt crisis.
+Washington dispatched Treasury Secretary Jack Lew this week to Paris, Berlin and Lisbon in part to convey concerns about the euro zone's need to revitalize banks crippled by a debt crisis.

 Speaking in Paris on Tuesday, Lew urged Europeans to go beyond the deal struck last month to create shared institutions for winding down failed banks.